terramate-io/terramate/docs/codegen/overview.md

 Optionally the **warning** field can be defined and if it is evaluated to true then an false **assertion** will **not** generate an error.
 Code will be generated, but a warning output will be shown during code generation.

+The **assert** block has hierarchical behavior, any assert blocks defined in a directory will be applied to all stacks inside this directory.
+For example, an **assert** block defined on the root of a project will be applied to all stacks in the project.